rueckstiess/mtools/tutorials/contributing.md

 Minor and major releases might have release candidates leading up to the final release.
 Those are marked with the suffix `rcX` where `X` is a number starting at 0.
 For example, version `1.2rc2` is the 3rd release candidate for upcoming release version `1.2`.

-Github milestones are named with a prefix `v`, for example `v1.0.1`.
+Github milestones and git tags are named with a prefix `v`, for example `v1.0.1`.